 The State of Maryland maintains records of all DUI arrests for ten years, and then your record will be removed or expunged from the system.
 Once removed, you will not be able to access it.

 In Maryland, a DUI charge will remain on your criminal record for ten years from the date of conviction unless you hire a lawyer and take steps to have it removed.

 How Do You Get a Maryland DUI Conviction Expunged?

 The criminal records from a DUI conviction can have severe consequences for your life.
 It can affect your job prospects, how others perceive you, and even how you feel about yourself or how you conduct yourself.
 You may want to get a Maryland DUI conviction expunged for these reasons.

 If you are convicted of a DUI in Maryland, it will stay on your court records for quite a while unless you take action to get it deleted.
-If you want to get your Maryland criminal records cleared, contact a Maryland Criminal Lawyer like Morgan E. Leigh of Scrofano Law for professional advice and representation.
+If you want to get your Maryland criminal records cleared, contact a Maryland Criminal Lawyer like Paolo Gnocchi of Scrofano Law for professional advice and representation.

 What Is the Hicks Rule in Maryland?